pitonite/exch_cx/README.md

 ## credits

-Crypto icons is used from [spothq/cryptocurrency-icons](https://github.com/spothq/cryptocurrency-icons/)
+Crypto icons are used from [spothq/cryptocurrency-icons](https://github.com/spothq/cryptocurrency-icons/)